Dutch process cocoa

-Dutch processed cocoa, Dutched cocoa, or alkalized cocoa, is made from cocoa solids that have been treated with an alkalizing agent to reduce the natural acidity of cocoa, giving it a less bitter taste and darker colour compared to "natural cocoa" extracted with the Broma process.
-Alkalizing agents employed vary, but include potassium carbonate (E501), sodium carbonate (E500), and sodium hydroxide (E525).
+Dutch processed cocoa, Dutched cocoa, or alkalized cocoa, is made from cocoa that has been treated with an alkalizing agent to reduce the natural acidity of cocoa, making it less bitter and darker compared to natural cocoa extracted with the Broma process.
+Alkalizing agents employed vary, but include potassium carbonate, sodium carbonate, and sodium hydroxide.

 Dutching greatly reduces the levels of certain phytochemicals in cocoa.
-It forms the basis for much of modern chocolate, and is used in ice cream, hot chocolate, and baking.
+It forms the basis for much of modern chocolate and is used in ice cream, hot chocolate, and baking.

+Process

+Alkalization is mainly used in cocoa powder production to modify color and flavor.
+Sometimes, alkalized chocolate liquor or cocoa powder is also used in solid chocolate production to achieve similar flavor profiles.

+The process commonly involves treating cocoa nibs (shelled and broken cocoa beans) with an alkaline solution, most often potassium carbonate mixed with water.
+The nibs are then heated under controlled conditions to produce the desired color changes.
+After treatment, they are dried, roasted, and ground into chocolate liquor.
+Defatted cocoa powder is produced by pressing the liquor to remove much of its fat (cocoa butter).

+Chocolate liquor and defatted cocoa can also be alkalized, although these methods are generally considered less effective.

 History

 The Dutch process was developed in the early 19th century by Dutch chocolate maker Coenraad Johannes van Houten, whose father Casparus was responsible for the development of the method of removing fat from cocoa beans by hydraulic press around 1828, forming the basis for cocoa powder.
-These developments greatly expanded the use of cocoa, and reduced the oiliness that was previously associated with cocoa.
+These developments greatly expanded the use of cocoa and reduced the oiliness that was previously associated with cocoa.

 Black cocoa

 Typical Dutch process cocoa produces a dark brown cocoa.
-Continuing to treat cocoa with alkaline yield ultra-processed Dutch cocoa, or black cocoa.
-Black cocoa has a further earthier taste compared to typical Dutch process cocoa.
+Further treatment with alkali yields ultra-processed Dutch cocoa, or black cocoa.
+Black cocoa has an even earthier taste than typical Dutch process cocoa.
 Oreo and Hydrox cookies are defined by black cocoa.

 Reduction of phytochemicals

 Caffeine

-Dutched cocoa contains only about 1/3 of the caffeine of untreated cocoa:
+Dutched cocoa contains about 1/3 of the caffeine of untreated cocoa: